Photosynq/PhotosynQ-Documentation/docs/desktop-application/notebook.md

 ## Save to Notebook

-After the measurement is done, select the **Save** button or shortcut `Ctrl+S / ⌘S` to bring up the save dialog.
+After the measurement is done, select the **Save** button or shortcut <kbd>Ctrl/⌘</kbd>+<kbd>S</kbd> to bring up the save dialog.
 Add a name for the measurement, as well as a name for the experiment.
 Further you can add notes and attach an image selecting a file from your local disk or using your webcam.
 Use the **Save** button at the bottom of dialog to save the measurement to the Notebook.

 ::: tip Tip
 Notebook measurements are saved with the protocol used in the measurement.
 This is helpful, when developing a new Protocol and comparing variables.